deadcoast/Crow-Systems/01 - github-ver/01 - Crow_Systems/2 - Problem Statement.md

-# `CROW`: First-Response Drone System for Cruise Ships
+# CROW: First-Response Drone System for Cruise Ships

 ## The Problem

 - Every man-overboard (MOB) is a crisis.
-From a 20–50 story drop, survival depends on **seconds**.
+From a 20–50 story drop, survival depends on seconds.
-- Cold shock, unconscious impact injuries, and night conditions mean that unless a victim is located **immediately**, they are quickly lost in wake and drift.
+- Cold shock, unconscious impact injuries, and night conditions mean that unless a victim is located immediately, they are quickly lost in wake and drift.
 - Current response: MOB alarm → bridge turn → rescue boat prep → wide search.
-This process routinely takes **tens of minutes to hours** before re-acquisition — long past the golden survival window.
+This process routinely takes tens of minutes to hours before re-acquisition — long past the golden survival window.

-**Key Factors:**
+### Key Factors

-- **Drop height = near fatal.** From 10–50 meters, survivability is already compromised (impact injuries, unconsciousness, internal trauma).
+- **Drop height = near fatal**: From 10–50 meters, survivability is already compromised (impact injuries, unconsciousness, internal trauma).
-- **Cold shock.** Even in temperate water, survival time can be measured in minutes without flotation.
+- **Cold shock**: Even in temperate water, survival time can be measured in minutes without flotation.
-- **Visibility loss.** Within seconds, the person disappears from the bridge’s line of sight; currents and ship wake scatter them fast.
+- **Visibility loss**: Within seconds, the person disappears from the bridge's line of sight; currents and ship wake scatter them fast.
-- **Response lag.** Ship maneuvers + boat prep + search patterns = **hours** before recovery.
-Survival window = **minutes**.
+- **Response lag**: Ship maneuvers + boat prep + search patterns = hours before recovery.
+Survival window = minutes.

 **Why This Matters:**